 Alexandria Technical and Community College has a rich history of academic excellence and exceptional faculty and staff.
 The college is located in central Minnesota and is surrounded by a beautiful community that provides engaging activities year around.

-- Job placement rates have averaged more than 90 percent for several decades.
+- Job placement rates have averaged more than 90 percent.